Ang Mo Kio

 Ang Mo Kio (/ˌɑːŋ ˌmoʊ ˈkjoʊ/) is a planning area and residential town situated in the North-East Region of Singapore.
 (Note: Often abbreviated in local Singlish parlance as AMK.)
 Located approximately 11 km north of the Downtown Core district, Ang Mo Kio is the 4th most populated planning area in the North-East region and ranks 11th in terms of population in the country overall.
 The planning area is located at the south-western corner of the North-East region, bordered by the planning areas of Yishun to the north, Sengkang to the north-east, Serangoon to the east, Bishan to the south and the Central Water Catchment to the west.

 Prior to urbanization, the area, much like other rural districts in Singapore at the time, was largely undeveloped, being mainly used for agricultural purposes, with uninhabited plots of land usually covered in dense secondary forest or swamps.
 Ang Mo Kio was subsequently redeveloped by the Housing and Development Board (HDB) in 1973 as their seventh satellite town and the first to be built in metric dimensions, being fully completed by 1980.
 The first three town councils in the country were established in Ang Mo Kio in 1986, as part of a pilot project to better serve residents of HDB new towns.
 The concept eventually became adopted under the Town Council Act of 1988 which today, remains as the second-level of administration in Singapore.

 Ang Mo Kio today, much like its neighbouring towns, is largely urbanized.
 However, parks are still prevalent in the town as part of the country's green initiative.
 Parks include Ang Mo Kio Town Garden East and Ang Mo Kio Town Garden West.
-Although not technically located within Ang Mo Kio itself, the Bishan-Ang Mo Kio Park in the adjacent town of Bishan was designed to serve residents of both towns.
+The Bishan–Ang Mo Kio Park, located in the adjacent planning area of Bishan, serves residents of both planning areas.
 The park itself straddles along the Ang Mo Kio–Bishan boundary, making it easily accessible from Ang Mo Kio.